IndexSeek/koerce/README.md

 assert match(pattern, value) == expected
 ```

-replacemenets can also be used in nested structures:
+replacements can also be used in nested structures:

 ```py
 from koerce import match, Replace, var, namespace, NoMatch